genestack/user-tutorials/user-guide/source/guide/genestack-features.rst

 that visualises the quality of raw or preprocessed sequencing reads, to our Variant Explorer application, performing real-time interactive genomic variant filtering by type, impact, quality, frequency, etc.
-All the Genestack applications are described in the section **Pipelines and applications**.
+All the Genestack applications are described in the section  :ref:`pipelines-and-applications-label`.

 Format-free files
 -----------------